 'Performative lip service': Black Parent Council reacts to WCDSB director of education's apology

 On Feb.
-28, Director of Education Loretta Notten spoke to the media about police responding to an incident involving a four-year-old Black student at a local school.
-The incident, which took place in November 2021, came to light on Feb.
+28, Director of Education Loretta Notten spoke to the media about a November incident where police were called to a local school in response to the behaviour of a Black four-year-old student.
+The incident came to light on Feb.
 23 following a private meeting between the child’s family, board administration and several community groups.

 "We certainly realize that we have room to grow and we're committed to that growth," Notten said following the school board meeting on Feb.
 28. "But I'd take umbrage to the allegation that there is systemic racism in our board."